 Expected Learning Outcomes

-a) to develop excellent study, writing and communication skills.
+- To develop study, writing and communication skills.

-c) to develop critical skills through the assessment of a range of historical and interdisciplinary sources and approaches.
+- To develop critical skills through the assessment of a range of theoretical debates and approaches surrounding histories of the family.

-d) to develop the ability to handle historical materials, and to evaluate a range of primary sources and their potential use to historians, to be incorporated into essay writing, particularly the long essay.
+- To develop the ability to handle historical sources, and to evaluate a broad range of primary sources and their potential use to historians.